 Zac's story demonstrates the importance of effective educational support in an inclusive school environment.

 'Kelly has been dedicated to assisting me in my studies,' Zac says.
-'She has helped me organize and run a staff footy tipping competition for a number of years and is very committed to helping me achieve the best possible results throughout my senior years of high school.'
+'She has helped me organise and run a staff footy tipping competition for a number of years and is very committed to helping me achieve the best possible results throughout my senior years of high school.'

 Zac likes to focus on what he 'can do' and this positive attitude has taken him a long way – it appears that Zac 'can do' a great deal.